-The United States might be a core market, and in many cases, the launch market for several cars and pickups, however, in the case of these five electric cars, their manufacturers have no plans of bringing them to the USA.
+The United States might be the core market for electric cars and electric trucks, but in the case of these five, their manufacturers have no plans of bringing them here.

-In March this year, BMW announced that it will not be selling the iX3 in the USA, which came as a blow to BMW enthusiasts in America.
-According to reports, the company wanted to focus on selling the BMW iX3 in other core markets.
-However, several analysts and publications believe it is the USA’s lack of a concrete emissions strategy that gave the manufacturer cold feet.
+In March 2020, BMW announced that it would not be selling the iX3 in the USA, which came as a blow to BMW enthusiasts in America.
+According to reports, the company wanted to focus on selling the BMW iX3 in China and Europe.

-Unlike China which is the world’s largest electric car market, or Europe where there are stringent fleet emission regulations, the US doesn’t significantly push manufacturers to sell electric cars.
+Unlike China, the world’s largest electric car market, or Europe, where there are stringent fleet emission regulations, the U.S. doesn’t significantly push manufacturers to sell electric cars.
 It does give EV buyers a federal EV tax credit of up to $7,500, though.

 Toyota C-HR electric

-The Lexus UX300e electric SUV is already available in China and is due to enter the UK and mainland Europe in 2021, but that is as far as it will travel West.
-While there are no plans to launch the UX300e in the USA, we expect the future global range of Toyota electric vehicles (from above), could spawn a Lexus variant which will be offered to American customers.
+The Lexus UX300e electric SUV is already available in European countries, but that is as far as it will travel West.
+While there are no plans to launch the UX300e in the USA, we expect the future range of TMC’s global electric vehicles (from above, could include a zero-emission Lexus small SUV suitable for American customers.

-However, for now, American audience can only envy the UX300e’s 620,000 mile (1 million km) or 10 year, battery warranty, which the company says comes from their 20 years of experience of working on hybrid cars.
+For now, the American audience can only envy the UX300e’s 620,000 miles (1 million km), or ten years, battery warranty, which the company says comes from their 20 years of experience of working on hybrid cars.
 Hopefully, the learnings from this project will be used in their future electric vehicles, which would come to American shores.

-The VW ID.3 will not be offered in the USA, the company has confirmed.
-Only its SUV equivalent, the VW ID.4, will be seen in American showrooms, from Q1 2021.
-Volkswagen has strong reasoning of not launching the ID.3 in the USA.
-VW US CEO, Scott Keogh, said that the ID.3 will be viewed as a “small euro car” by the American audience, who, as statistics point out, love their pickups and SUVs, or larger cars in general.
-As a result, VW wants the American audience to experience their electric technology on the larger ID.4 crossover.
+The VW ID.3 will not be offered in the United States, the company has confirmed.
+Volkswagen has strong reasoning for not launching the ID.3 in the USA.
+VW US CEO, Scott Keogh, said that the ID.3 would be viewed as a “small euro car” by the American audience, who, as statistics point out, love their pickups and SUVs, or larger cars in general.
+As a result, VW wants the American audience to experience their electric technology on the ID.4 crossover.

-The ID.4 will also be made in USA starting 2022 at VW’s Chattanooga plant in Tennessee, and reports say an entry level USD 27,500 (after federal EV tax credits) version of the ID.4 will roll out of this plant which will make the electric car even more accessible.
+Volkswagen plans to manufacture the ID.4 at its Chattanooga plant in Tennessee from the second half of the year.
+Reports say an entry-level sub-USD 30,000 (after federal EV tax credits) version of the ID.4 will roll out of this plant, making it more accessible.

-The cute-as-a-button Honda e will not get any American homes, and the reason is partly the same as that of the VW ID.3: the Honda e will be seen as a small euro car by American buyers.
-In Honda’s case, they are even more convinced of small cars not working in the USA as evidenced by sales of the Honda Fit hatchback and Honda CR-V SUV last year; 35,414 units of the Fit were sold in 2019 as against 384,168 units of the CR-V. The Honda e belongs to the segment below the VW ID.3 and wouldn’t sell in big numbers in America.
+The cute-as-a-button Honda e will not get to any American homes, and the reason is partly the same as that of the VW ID.3: the Honda e will be seen as a small euro car by American buyers.
+In Honda’s case, they are even more convinced of small cars not working in the USA, as evidenced by sales of the Honda Fit hatchback, which was discontinued; just 8,695 units of the Fit were sold in 2019 as against 361,271 units of the CR-V. The Honda e belongs to the segment below the VW ID.3 and wouldn’t sell in big numbers in America.

 Another reason why Honda does not want to sell the Honda e in the USA is that it will be expensive for what it offers.
-Reports say the Honda e will have to be priced above USD 30,000, and its limited 137-mile range would not do justice for that price-point.
+Reports say the Honda e will have to be priced above USD 30,000 to be profitable, and its limited 137-mile range would not do justice for that price point.
 American customers demand at least 200+ miles of range, which, sadly, the Honda e does not offer.